Terms & Conditions – Courses

 All products remain the property of Ceramic Forms (the vendor) until full payment has been fully made.

 Please note: All products must be returned in their original packaging with all enclosed documentation and the piece must be in perfect condition – the buyer is responsible for the safe return of the piece.
-The buyer must also arrange delivery back to my studio themselves.
+The buyer must cover the cost of shipping & arrange delivery back to my studio themselves.
 The buyer is responsible for any damage incurred in transit.

 Sales policies may be amended at any time.
 Errors and omissions excepted.